-- 1.01 Provide a record of local uniqueness by describing the qualities and character of the Village. - 1.03 To identify the principle aspects of the natural and built environment to be respected and protected from the impact of inappropriate development. - 1.04 To provide design guidance to householders, designers and developers so that change is managed and development is in harmony with its rural setting. - 1.05 To achieve a higher standard of design to enhance the local environment. - 1.06 To increase the involvement and influence of the local community in the planning process. - 1.07 Throughout this document the blue boxes with yellow lettering 51 highlight the pertinent Maldon District Council LDP policies; text with a yellow background specifically relates to planning policy; text with a green background is intended as general guidance to Residents based on Questionnaire returns; text with a blue background indicates objectives.

-To work with neighbouring authorities, partners and stakeholders to ensure cross boundary co-ordination and future planning.
+- 1.01 Provide a record of local uniqueness by describing the qualities and character of the Village. - 1.02 To identify the principle aspects of the natural and built environment to be respected and protected from the impact of inappropriate development. - 1.03 To provide design guidance to householders, designers and developers so that change is managed and development is in harmony with its rural setting. - 1.04 To achieve a higher standard of design to enhance the local environment. - 1.05 To increase the involvement and influence of the local community in the planning process. - 1.06 To work with neighbouring authorities, partners and stakeholders to ensure cross boundary co-ordination and future planning.